Random interlacements and amenability: Bounds for

 \section{Bounds for $u_*$}

-Recall that in Theorem 4.1 of \cite{Tei09}, it was shown that for any non-amenable graph of bounded degree, the critical value $u_*$ is finite.
-In this section, we provide a lower bound for $u_*$ which implies the positivity of $u_*$ on any non-amenable Cayley graph.
-First we recall the definition of a Cayley graph: Given a finitely generated group $H$ with symmetric generating set $S$, the (right) Cayley graph $G=G(H,S)$ is the graph with vertex set $H$ and such that $\{u,v\}$ is an edge if and only if $u=v s$ for some $s\in S$.
-Recall that the critical value $u_c$ can be degenerated on non-amenable Cayley graphs, see Remark ~\ref{r.treeinf}.
-In Proposition ~\ref{p.uthresbound} below, we shows that in contrast, $u_*$ is always non-degenerate on such graphs.
+Recall that in Theorem 4.1 of~\cite{Tei09}, it was shown that for any nonamenable graph of bounded degree, the critical value $u_*$ is finite.
+In this section, we provide a lower bound for $u_*$ which implies the positivity of $u_*$ on any nonamenable Cayley graph.
+First we recall the definition of a Cayley graph: given a finitely generated group $H$ with symmetric generating set $S$, the (right) Cayley graph $G=G(H,S)$ is the graph with vertex set $H$ and such that $\{u,v\}$ is an edge if and only if $u=v s$ for some $s\in S$.
+Recall that the critical value $u_c$ can be degenerated on nonamenable Cayley graphs; see Remark~\ref{rtreeinf}.
+In Proposition~\ref{puthresbound} below, we show that in contrast, $u_*$ is always nondegenerate on such graphs. \begin{proposition} Let $G$ be a Cayley graph of degree $d$, and fix $o\in V$.
+Then